zakkmccrack/zakkmccrack/README.md

 ## Hi there 📀

 I am a computer science student at the University of Perugia.<br>
-I started programming in 2018 out of passion, and then concentrated on web development and object-oriented programming.<br>
+I started programming in 2018 out of passion, and then focused in the short term on web development and object-oriented programming.<br>
+In 2021 I ranked among the <a href="https://www.olimpiadi-informatica.it/oldsite/202/classifica-generale-territoriale-2022.xlsx">top 600 students in Italy at the OII.</a><br>
+In the following years I became interested in operating systems related to computer security and consequently in this world.<br>
+That hobby leaded me to partecipate on 2023 and 2025 in the CyberChallenges.
+I am currently working on <a href="https://theunico.it/">UNICO</a>, a project that I started and am carrying out with some of my friends and colleagues from university
 Over the years I have specialized in the use of the following programming languages and technologies:<br>
 <img src="https://github.com/ID0x6e656d6f/ID0x6e656d6f/blob/main/Typescript.png?raw=true" width="56">
 <img src="https://github.com/ID0x6e656d6f/ID0x6e656d6f/blob/main/Node.js_logo.png" width="56">